Building a PHP CLI tool using DDD and Event Sourcing. Part 1: the domainLast updated: 2022-12-04 :: Published: 2022-08-17 :: [ history ]

 Buying and selling

 Under Capital Gains Tax, cryptocurrencies are referred to as assets or tokens.
-When one buys an asset at a certain price and then sells this asset, if the obtained amount (the disposal proceeds) is greater than the initial purchase price (the cost basis), then a gain has been realised.
+When one buys an asset at a certain price and then sells this asset, if the obtained amount (the proceeds) is greater than the initial purchase price (the cost basis), then a gain has been realised.

-The gain is the difference between the cost basis and the disposal proceeds, and this amount is subject to Capital Gains Tax.
+The gain is the difference between the cost basis and the proceeds, and this amount is subject to Capital Gains Tax.

-If, on the contrary, the disposal proceeds are less than the cost basis, a loss has been realised and the difference can be deducted from gains acquired elsewhere.
+If, on the contrary, the proceeds are less than the cost basis, a loss has been realised and the difference can be deducted from gains acquired elsewhere.

 Selling an asset is also referred to as a disposal – a broader category of taxable events comprising: